You are currently viewing How to Treat Bad Debts in Tax Calculations

 In financial accounting, writing off a bad debt reduces the company’s accounts receivable and recognizes a loss on the income statement, reflecting the actual financial situation.
 This write-off is based on the principle of conservatism, ensuring that assets are not overstated.

-However, for tax, the mere write-off of a debt does not automatically translate into a deductible expense.
+However, for tax purposes, the mere write-off of a debt does not automatically translate into a deductible expense.

 The key reason for this difference lies in the principle of timing and the recognition of actual economic events.
 Tax authorities require a more stringent demonstration that the debt is indeed worthless before allowing it as a deduction.
 This ensures that only genuine economic losses affect the taxable income.